-Guidance counselors are available during school hours for students or parents seeking assistance with questions regarding students' future plans, their program of studies, or other situations for which they may feel they need assistance or guidance, including times of stress/anxiety.
-Meetings may be made by calling (260) 496-4701 to schedule an appointment.
+Guidance counselors are available during school hours for students or parents seeking assistance with questions regarding students' future plans, their program of studies, or other situations for which they may feel they need assistance or guidance.
+Meetings may be made by calling Guidance at (260) 496-4701 to schedule an appointment.